 Hercules Brabazon (1821 – 1906)

-Hercules Brabazon authentication from $175.
-Hercules Brabazon appraisal from $25.
-Hercules Brabazon certificates of authenticity (COA).
-Hercules Brabazon analysis, research, scientific tests, full authentications.
+We perform Hercules Brabazon art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Hercules Brabazon or we will sell it for you.

 Hercules Brabazon was an English artist, accomplished in Turner manner watercolors.
 Initially raised in Paris, he moved with his family to Oaklands, an estate near Sedlescombe, East Sussex, in 1832.
 He attended Harrow School, the école Privat, Geneva, and Trinity College, Cambridge, graduating in mathematics.
 His father then wanted him to study law, but instead he left England and went to Rome to study music and art, enrolling at the Accademia di Santa Cecilia and Accademia di San Luca.